 Mom told a lot of crazy stories.

 Honestly, some were just too fantastical to be believed.
 Growing up, I’d teeter on the edge of wonderment and awe at the prospect of mountains so high they could be mistaken for clouds.
-I’d listen with my mouth agape as I heard of lakes so vast that no one could see the other side, not even on the clearest of days… But then I’d look at our lakes (or “ponds” as Mom called them) cloistered in our Appalachia foothills, and I’d think that there just wasn’t any way.
+I’d listen with my mouth agape as I heard of lakes so vast that no one could see the other side, not even on the clearest of days… But then I’d look at our tiny lakes (or “ponds” as Mom called them) cloistered in our Appalachia foothills, and I’d think “there’s just no way.”
 How could a lake just keep going on and on?
 Mom had to be exaggerating.

 But here’s the thing, Mom never exaggerated.

 That was one of the most amazing things about her.
-Every day, she strove with her whole heart to tell the truth and nothing but the truth.
+Every day, she strove with her whole heart to tell the truth.
 As a result, she was right way too often for my tastes during my teenage years.
 It was hard to argue and rebel against someone who never spoke up unless she could speak with honesty and conviction.

 When a person of integrity speaks, it’s hard not to listen.
 As fantastical as a story may be, if the person telling the tale is trustworthy, we have to give their account at least some consideration.

-That was the position I found myself in at roughly the age of fifteen.
+That was the position I found myself in at the age of fifteen.
 At that point, the whole idea of an infinitely loving God was hard to imagine.
 Love without bounds?
-That was even harder to imagine than a lake without an opposite shore.
+That was even harder to imagine than a lake with no opposite shore in sight.

-Turn on the news, and the brokenness, hatred, and fear that permeates the globe is just too visible.
-In hems us in and curtails our hopes.
-Our collective pain, mine included, forms such an impossible mountain prison that I couldn’t imagine any force so powerful that it could scale those walls.
+When we turn on the news, the brokenness, hatred, and fear that permeates the globe is just too visible.
+It hems us in and curtails our hopes.
+Our collective pain, mine included, forms such an impossible mountain prison that my teenage self couldn’t imagine a force powerful enough to scale those walls.